 Windows Defender does not do any of these things—it does one thing well, for free, and without getting in your way.
 Plus, Windows 10 already includes the various other protections introduced in Windows 8, like the SmartScreen filter that should prevent you from downloading and running malware, whatever antivirus you use.
 Chrome and Firefox, similarly, include Google’s Safe Browsing, which blocks many malware downloads.

-Antivirus is important, but these days, it’s almost more important that you use a good anti-exploit program to protect your web browser and plug-ins, which are the most targeted by attackers.
-Malwarebytes is the free program we recommend here.
+Antivirus is important, but these days, it’s more important that you use a good anti-exploit program to protect your web browser and plug-ins, which are the most targeted by attackers.
+Malwarebytes is the program we recommend here.

 Unlike traditional antivirus programs, Malwarebytes is good at finding “potentially unwanted programs” (PUPs) and other junkware.
 As of version 3.0, it also contains an anti-exploit feature, which aims to block common exploits in programs, even if they are zero-day attacks that have never seen before—like those nasty Flash zero-day attacks.
 It also contains anti-ransomware, to block extortion attacks like CryptoLocker.
 The latest version of Malwarebytes combines these three tools into one easy-to-use package for $40 per year.

-Malwarebytes claims to be able to replace your traditional antivirus, but we disagree with this.
+Malwarebytes claims to be able to replace your traditional antivirus entirely, but we disagree with this.
 It uses completely different strategies for protecting you: antivirus will block or quarantine harmful programs that find their way to your computer, while Malwarebytes attempts to stop harmful software from ever reaching your computer in the first place.
 Since it doesn’t interfere with traditional antivirus programs, we recommend you run both programs for the best protection.

 You can only get all three features in the full $40 version of Malwarebytes, which we recommend.
 But if you’re willing to forego anti-ransomware and always-on malware scanning, the free versions of Malwarebytes and Anti-Exploit are better than nothing, and you should definitely use them.